YoguiSan/bees-frontend-challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--  \_\_tests\_\_\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--  Brewery.test.ts

-Also, the *router* gets its own folder, where all pages are imported and, well, routed
+Also, the *router* gets its own folder in src, where all pages are imported and, well, routed

 ## Running the project